Kroplewski-M/Kroplewski-M/README.md

 ![Grey and White Minimalist Twitter Header-2](https://github.com/Kroplewski-M/Kroplewski-M/assets/52794168/e98ee9e8-670b-4149-bfc6-21a88140fc4c)

 A software developer from the UK.
-I have a passion for programming which originated from game development.
-I love creating challenging and fun projects and looking back how it was an empty repo at the beginning.
+I have a passion for programming, which originated from game development.
+I love creating challenging and fun projects and looking back at how it was an empty repo at the beginning.
 I am currently working as a undergraduate software developer @ Ascendant Solutions.

 <h3>Links</h3>
 <div style="display:flex">